-This creates a steady state tension force at the HP side of the female rabbet fit.
-This steady state tension force occurs at the full operating temperature.
+This creates a steady-state tension force at the HP side of the female rabbet fit.
+This steady-state tension force occurs at the full operating temperature.
 At this high temperature, the N-2 Packing casing material is vulnerable to creep rupture damage.
 The creep damage is again cumulative and radial circumferential cracking has been sometimes known to occur at the female fit at about 100,000 operating hours.
-This damage has led to loss of axial positioning of the N-2 inner casing and internal damage to the rotor and diaphragms.
+This damage has led to the loss of axial positioning of the N-2 inner casing and internal damage to the rotor and diaphragms.

 The key is to identify the cracking early, then pursue the optimum repair solution for safe and reliable long-term operation.

-Most owner/operators do not know that the hidden internal damage exists until it surfaces as an emergent issue during a normal inspection outage.
+Most owners/operators do not know that the hidden internal damage exists until it surfaces as an emergent issue during a normal inspection outage.

 The solution requires localized repairs and re-machining to correct both the steam cutting and the casing sag.

 MD&A offers laser scanning equipment to determine the amount of distortion as compared to the original joint plane.
 Following weld buildup of the horizontal joint, a laser-guided mill blends the repaired section to the original plane.
 MD&A’s skilled technicians have been performing this on-site work successfully for more than two decades on a variety of OEMs and steam turbine models.